Careers

 - General computer skills - email, attachments, acrobat reader, links, password management, browser bookmarks, file organization

-- Basic Proficiency in Microsoft Excel basic proficiency
+- Basic Proficiency in Microsoft Excel

 - Proficiency in Microsoft Word